siggame/siggame.github.io/MegaMinerAI-Rules.md

   - Remote competitors are not eligible to win prizes.
   - If a prize-winning team is unable to attend the Closing Ceremony, they are still eligible to win prizes.
-- If a team has one or more SIG-Game Developer member, that team will be ineligible to win **any** prizes at MegaMinerAI.
+- If a team has one or more ACM-Game Developer member, that team will be ineligible to win **any** prizes at MegaMinerAI.
 - All team members *must* be full-time or part-time students to be eligible for prizes in the Final Tournament.
   - If a team has one or more non-student member, that team will be ineligible to win prizes in the Final Tournament.
-- Any student or non-student team (that has zero SIG-Game Developer members) may win prizes during a Quick Draw tournament.
+- Any student or non-student team (that has zero ACM-Game Developer members) may win prizes during a Quick Draw tournament.
   - Non-student team members do not affect a team's eligibility to win prizes during a Quick Draw tournament.